Login

 Weight and Density

-Solid steel is significantly heavier and denser than perforated steel.
-The presence of holes in perforated steel reduces its overall weight, making it a more lightweight alternative for applications where a reduction in weight is crucial.
-According to a study by the American Institute of Steel Construction, perforated sheets can weigh up to 70% less than their solid counterparts, depending on the design of the perforations.
+Solid steel is considerably heavier and denser compared to perforated steel.
+The punched holes in perforated steel contribute to a reduction in overall weight, making it an excellent choice for projects where minimizing weight is crucial.
+Research from the American Institute of Steel Construction suggests that perforated sheets can weigh up to 70% less than solid variants, depending on the hole design.

 Strength and Durability